new-guy/screeps-os/REFACTOR.md

 ## Plan
+1. Display all creeps on map using lil emojis
+2. Set a max number of road repairers
+3. RoomHauler to manage terminal levels
+4. Mineral mining
 1. Colony builder should check if there are construction sites in its room instead of heading to another
-2. Set a max number of road repairers
 3. Command to transfer room from one colony to another
 3. Ability to force spawns to use a minimum amount of energy
     - Also bodyType min isn't respected